 The amazing Sonos Arc soundbar can deliver true surround sound with the help of Dolby Atmos even when not being a surround system itself.
 But if you would like a more immersive audio experience with your sound bar, Dolby Atmos can work better with external components like an added Sonos sub, or a Sonos One SL or rear speakers, or high-quality floor standing speakers below 2000, which can also create multi-room audio.
 We would advice using Sonos speakers together.

 There are a total of a whopping eight elliptical woofers with three tweeters; silk dome tweeters, and upward-firing speakers.
 When combined together, the Sonos Arc speaker delivers crystal clear and balanced sound for your TV shows and movies.

 Aside from Dolby Atmos, the soundbar also supports Dolby Digital with a very accessible one HDMI port on the back.
 This form of connection can support the best audio output and high quality relays such as Blu Ray.

-Sonos has one of the multi-room systems to deliver amazing surround sound through your music services or streaming services.
-Just easily connect surround speakers or external subs like PSW108 or PSW10 as part of your sound bar system to enjoy amazing audio.
+Sonos has one of the multi-room systems to deliver amazing and impressive surround sound through your music services or streaming services.
+Just easily connect a room surround speakers or external subs like PSW108 or PSW10 or the One SL speakers as part of your sound bar system to enjoy amazing audio.

 The biggest attraction of this Sonos’ speaker would be how it supports the Dolby Atmos audio format.
 However, this can be complicated to process if your TV doesn’t have an eARC port.
-Your can use your TV’s HDMI cable connection to process Dolby Digital and other 5.1 content.
+Your TV will send audio information over an HDMI cable.
+You can use your TV’s HDMI cable connection to process Dolby Digital and other 5.1 content.